joshphillis/iac-azure-vm-storage-stack/README.md

 | `nicName`           | Name of the Network Interface                | `"VM1-nic"`                    |

 > 💡 _Use Key Vault or pipeline secrets for `adminPassword` in production._
+> 🔐 Secure values like adminPassword should be injected using Key Vault or pipeline secrets in production environments.

 ---